Convert Currencies With Excel – 5 Minutes Or Less!

 This launches the Power Query editor, where you can further edit the currency data to your choice, focusing on the currency pair you need.

-We’ll take you through how to use it step by step here, but you can learn how to use it to take control of your spreadsheets on this course.
+We’ll take you through how to use it step by step.

 For instance, the data we’ve loaded consists of the rates as shown below.